 Heating Tune-upYou know your heater works, but do you know if it works safely?
 An old or improperly functioning heater can leak carbon monoxide into your home.
 Carbon monoxide is an odorless, colorless and tasteless gas that is highly toxic to humans and animals Our heater tune-up is designed to verify safe and proper operation of your system.

 Your heating system is a major investment in your home and is the most taken for granted appliance/system we have. out of sight, out of mind.
 The magic box on the wall (thermostat) makes heat.
 Approximately, half of homeowners do not have their units serviced until it breaks down (‘if it’s not broke, don’t fix it’).
 Well, if you want a safer, longer than average system life, the most comfort and the lowest utility bill, trust ideal Air Services to keep it in like new condition.

 You wouldn’t wait until your car broke down to change the oil, right?

 Protect your investment with a regular tune-up.

-- Check cooling performance and temperature drop to determine if adjustments are needed.
+- Check heating performance, temperature rise & determine if adjustments are needed.

-- Clean heat exchanger and inspect for combustion leaks.
-Heat exchanger will be inspected for cracks and discoloration.
+- Clean heat exchanger and inspect for combustion leaks ….
+Heat exchanger will be inspected for cracks & deterioration.
 Heat exchangers can develop cracks with age.
 If they exist, there is a risk of fire or carbon monoxide hazards.

-- Evaluate condition of air filters and other indoor air quality accessories.
-Dirty air filters can increase operating costs and may cause furnace to overheat.
+- Evaluate condition of air filters and other indoor air quality accessories … Dirty air filters can increase operating costs & may cause furnace to overheat.

 - Evaluate the overall efficiency of the system and inform customer of equipment condition.